Yarram: Today

 Yarram is known for its proximity to Ninety Mile Beach, Port Albert, neighbouring Tarra-Bulga National Park and heritage architecture in its Main Street, including the historic Regent Theatre.

+Culture

+Yarram hosts an annual eisteddfod every August showcasing music, speech and drama.

+Sport

 The town has an Australian Rules football team by the name of the Yarram Demons (established in 1887) who are competing in the North Gippsland Football League.
 Yarram is the home of several former AFL footballers, including Royce Vardy, Anthony Banik (Richmond Tigers), Andrew Dunkley (Sydney Swans) and Jed Lamb (Carlton Blues).
 Current AFL players from the town include Josh Dunkley (Western Bulldogs), Nathan Vardy (West Coast Eagles) and Kyle Dunkley (Melbourne Demons).

 Golfers play at the course of the Yarram Golf Club on Old Sale Road.

-Yarram hosts an annual eisteddfod every August showcasing the area's artistic talents in music, speech and drama.
+Education

-The town has a secondary college (Yarram Secondary College), a public primary school (Yarram Primary School) and a catholic primary school (St Mary's Primary School).
+The town has a secondary college (Yarram Secondary College), a public primary school (Yarram Primary School) and a Catholic primary school (St Mary's Primary School).

-Graffiti artist Heesco has utilized Yarram's walls as his newest canvas and street art project.
-He, as well as his team of locals and associates (Friends of Heesco Town) have painted a multitude of Yarram's buildings with important local figures and historical/cultural events.

-Figures that have already been presented include dairy farmer and Murray Goulburn driver Bill McKenzie, Victoria's first female park ranger Kara Moana Healey, golfer Gary Player, the Mattern family who pioneered the Yarram's hardware industry, Vietnamese business owner Liem Nguyen and his family, and Ralph Vale and his bullock train.
-A portrait of 19th Century opera singer Ada Crossley is also on the agenda of murals to be painted.

-Other murals include native animals, ocean waves, period pieces relating to private businesses and property, and creative and colourful illustrations.